pingcap/tidb/docs/design/2021-03-09-security-enhanced-mode.md

 ### Impact & Risks

-The intention behind SEM is to reduce the impact on end users, who can continue to use “SUPER” as the defacto admin privilege (versus alternatives such as mentioned below).
+The impact of `SEM` only applies in the case that it is enabled, which it is only intended to be on DBaaS (although users of on-premises installations of TiDB may also consider enabling it).

-The larger impact will be on System Operators, who will need fine grained privileges to replace the super privilege.
+The intention behind SEM is to reduce the impact on end users, who can continue to use `SUPER` as the defacto "admin" privilege (versus alternatives such as mentioned below).
+The larger impact will be on System Operators, who will need fine grained privileges to replace the `SUPER` privilege.

-The largest risk is application/MySQL compatibility.
+The largest risk with `SEM` enabled is application/MySQL compatibility.
 There are a number of SEM behaviors which have been discussed, with the following outcomes:

 | Suggestion | Observed Risk | Outcome |
 | --------------- | --------------- | --------------- |